simpleanalytics/blog/_posts/2021-03-08-ready-for-the-future.md

 ### Social images

 Because getting data out of our API it's easier for us to develop new features.
-One of the features that we wanted to build for a long time where the social media images.
+One of the features that we wanted to build for a long time were the social media images.
 Because we offer the option to make a dashboard public you are encouraged to share your statistics.
 To make that experience more awesome we decided to integrate the chart into it.
 Here is an example for [oneweektomake.com](https://oneweektomake.com/?utm_source=blog.simpleanalytics.com).

 <p class="mb-0"><a class="mb-0" href="https://twitter.com/pooria_r/status/1361071130736422912"><img class="border mb-0 mt-0" style="width: 544px" src="/images/2021-03/social-images.png" alt="Tweet with social image of Simple Analytics feature" /></a></p>